clef/clef-wordpress/readme.txt

 Yes.
 Clef’s free [developer tier](https://getclef.com/pricing) is 100% free, and it provides capacity for up to 1,000 logins per month, which is well more than enough for most non-commercial sites.

-= Can existing users on my WordPress site sign in with Clef? =
+= Can existing users on my WordPress site sign in with Clef after I install the plugin? =

 Yes.
 As long as your users register on their Clef moble apps using the same email address as their WordPress accounts, they can start using Clef instantly.

-= How does Clef accommodate logins for users who do not have smartphones? =
+= How does Clef accommodate logins for WordPress users who do not have smartphones? =

-Clef can protect WordPress in hybrid mode (passwords allowed for all users; least secure) or full Clef mode (passwords disabled for some or all users; recommended).
+Clef can protect WordPress in hybrid mode (passwords allowed for all users; less secure) or full Clef mode (passwords disabled for some or all users; recommended).

 If you want to enjoy the protection of full Clef mode but still need to allow passwords for users who do not have smartphones, then on the Clef Settings page you can either

 - disable passwords for all users and create a secure override that enables password logins at a secret URL,

-- or disable passwords for high-permission roles (i.e., administrator accounts) only while allowing passwords for low-permission roles.
+- or disable passwords for high-privilege roles (e.g., admin and super admin accounts) while allowing passwords for lower-privilege roles.

 See [the users without smartphones tutorial](http://support.getclef.com/article/57-how-does-clef-accommodate-wordpress-logins-for-users-who-do-not-have-smartphones) for more details.

+= How do I use the Clef login shortcode? =
+You can add the Clef Wave or “login with your phone” button by inserting the **clef_render_login_button** shortcode into any post, page, or text widget.
+See the [shortcode documentation](http://support.getclef.com/article/56-how-do-i-use-the-clef-login-shortcode) for details.

 == Screenshots ==